The Alpilles, St Rémy & Les Baux de Provence

 Half-day

-This walk could also be named “Le Rocher des Deux Trous” (the Rock with two holes) due to two big holes at the base of a crag: seen from far away, they are then invisible for long, before reappearing suddenly, when very close.
-Just before the end, you pass near the Greco-Roman site of Glanum: there are visible remains of a city that grew up 2,600 years ago.
+This walk is also known as “Le Rocher des Deux Trous” (the Rock with two holes) due to two big holes at the base of a crag on the heights: seen from far away, they are then invisible for long, before reappearing suddenly, when being very close.
+Near the end, you pass by the Greco-Roman site of Glanum: remains of a city that grew up 2,600 years ago are visible there.

 Walking time : 3 hours